-The Agapanthus, commonly referred to as the Lily-of-the-Nile or the African lily plant, is an herbaceous perennial from the Amaryllidaceae family that is hardy in USDA Zones 7-11.
+The Agapanthus, commonly referred to as the Lily-of-the-Nile or the African lily plant, is an herbaceous perennial from the Amaryllidaceae family that is hardy in USDA zones 7 to 11.
 This South African native beauty displays large masses of striking blue or white flowers atop a tall and slender stalk.
-Agapanthus plants reach up to 4 feet at maturity and bloom from June through August.
+Agapanthus plants reach up to 4 feet (1 m.) at maturity and bloom from June through August.

 How to Plant Agapanthus

 Agapanthus planting is best done during the fall or winter in warm climates.
 Agapanthus makes a lovely back border or focal plant due to its height, beautiful trumpet-shaped flowers, and leaf texture.
 For a dramatic effect, plant a large grouping throughout a sunny garden spot.
 Agapanthus flowers can also be used in container plantings in cooler regions.

 Growing Agapanthus requires a sunny to partly shady location and regular water.
 Mulching is helpful to retain moisture with new plants set about 1 to 2 inches (2.5-5 cm.) apart.

 While it is very tolerant to a wide variety of soil conditions, they do enjoy some rich compost or organic matter added during your agapanthus planting.

 Caring for an Agapanthus plant is easy in warmer regions.
 Once planted, this beautiful plant requires very little upkeep.